Billboard in Akihabara, posted May 3 on Twitter by Takioh 13

 May 11: Showa 40 Man magazine

 This issue of the magazine “for Men Born in 1965” sported the exact sort of cover image that captures anime fans of the Yamato generation.
 The headline Past Future fronted for a series of essays about forward-looking SF that fed our imaginations in the 70s and 80s.
-Superfan Ryusuke Hikawa contributed a Yamato essay that will be translated in a future update.
+Superfan Ryusuke Hikawa contributed a Yamato essay that can be read here.

 Chapter 5 was advertised on the back cover (above right).